 Wayland is a residential neighborhood located on Providence's East Side.
 Most of its development took place during the early and mid- 20th century.
-Wayland also contains the City's largest concentration of elegant apartment buildings, which were all built shortly after 1900, and also is home to the Red Bridge, the first bridge over the Seekonk River linking Providence with East Providence.
-Blackstone Park begins in the Wayland neighborhood.
-It is one of the larger parks on the East Side, and will be linked with the surrounding area through the development of a bicycle path along the Seekonk River.
+Wayland contains the City's largest concentration of elegant apartment buildings, which were all built shortly after 1900.
+The Wayland neighborhood is home to Blackstone Park, one of the larger parks on the East Side.
+It is linked with the surrounding area by a bicycle path along the Seekonk River.

 The land south of Upton Avenue had been completely platted by the end of the Civil War but few houses were built before the 1890s.
 Development was concentrated eastward from College Hill in the Waterman-Angell corridor and to a lesser degree, along Olney Street and Morris Avenue.
 Before the 1880s, residents commuted between the Wayland area and Downtown Providence either by carriage or public horse car along a circuitous route from downtown through Fox Point to Butler Avenue.
 In 1884 a second line along Waterman and Angell Streets was completed.